Myriad Universes: Whoever Fights Monsters Part 4

 Reasoning that the creature likely does cannot comprehend the gravity of its actions and might not even understand the existence of matter-based life, Data and Wesley suggest the crew pilot shuttlecraft in an attempt to communicate face-to-face and show how the crew are actually life-forms separate from the ship.
 Will, Data and Deanna take three shuttlepods out to the creature, to which the creature responds in turn with three duplicate shuttles complete with their own duplicate Will, Data and Deanna.
 This sparks a fascinating philosophical debate about the nature of life and its interconnection to the universe: The creature declares, in the form of Bogus Riker “I am exactly like you – A mechanism extruded from the fabric of the greater whole”.
 Deanna rejects this, claiming she is a “complete and separate lifeform – Capable of independent thought, independent reason.”
 And yet it should be recalled that she and her shipmates are in separate shuttlecraft…But the six voices speak as if they are part of the same one-on-one dialog, reflected in the framing of Pablo Marcos’ artwork.

-is, in a manner of speaking, Starfleet distilled and hyper-condensed.
+The Bogus Enterprise is, in a manner of speaking, Starfleet distilled and hyper-condensed.
 Viewing expansionism, war and institutionalized murder as nothing more than a charming diversion, it is completely oblivious to the very real human cost of its actions.
-In fact, it can't even view humans as living things
+In fact, it can’t even view humans as living things.

 The debate ultimately goes nowhere, and, once again, it’s Deanna who comes up with the solution.
 By establishing an empathic link with the creature, she hopes to share her pain with it and help it understand the hurt it caused to so many others, in spite of the considerable danger this would pose to the integrity of her own mind.
 But she does, and Micheal Jan Friedman conveys this with one of the most effective descriptions of the ineffable I’ve read, and in gloriously bombastic comic book prose to boot: